Skip To Main Content

 Belle Hall Elementary students are assessed in the Fall, Winter and Spring using benchmark assessments and screeners.

-● MyIGDIs is given to PreK students 1:1 to assess early literacy skills.
+MyIGDIs is administered to PreK students 1:1 to assess early literacy skills.

-● Kindergarten and 1st grade students are given the Fastbridge Screener.
+Kindergarten and 1st grade students are assessed using the Fastbridge Screener for Early Literacy.
 This Universal Screener consists of Concepts of Print, Letter Names, Letter Sounds, Word Segmenting, Nonsense Word Reading, and Sight Words to 50 for Kindergarten.
 In First grade, the students are given the components Word Segmenting, Nonsense Word Reading, Sight Words to 150 and CBMreading.

-● The iReady diagnostic is used to assess all students in Kindergarten through 5th grade.
+In Charleston County, iReady is to assess all students in Kindergarten through 5th grade.
 The domains assessed include Phonological Awareness, Phonics, High Frequency Words, Vocabulary, and Comprehension.

 Instruction of ELA state standards

-● The specific assessments that target word recognition are CBMreading, Decodable Words and the Sight Word Assessment in Fastbridge.
-These assessments are given during the Benchmark in Fall, Winter, and Spring.
-Based on the students' scores in the Fall, the classroom teacher, Instructional Coach and the Interventionist will determine what assessment is needed to progress monitor the student.
+Fastbridge contains specific assessments that target word recognition are CBMreading, Decodable Words and the Sight Word Assessment.
+These assessments are given during the Benchmark in Fall, Winter, and Spring for Kindergarten and First grade students.
+We also use these tools to progress monitor our Tier 3 and Tier 2 students that receive intervention.
+Based on the students' benchmark scores in the Fall, the classroom teacher, Instructional Coach and the Interventionist determine which specific assessment is needed to progress monitor the student.

-● The iReady assessment encompasses all of the domains for the science of reading, structured literacy and foundational literacy skills.
-Each student receives a learning path and completes weekly lessons to achieve targeted growth.
+The iReady assessment encompasses all of the domains of the science of reading, structured literacy and foundational literacy skills.
+Each student is placed on an individual learning path determined by scores from the diagnostic.
+The students follow the learning path and complete weekly lessons to achieve targeted growth.

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

-● Second through Fifth grade teachers analyze iReady, SC Benchmarks, unit assessments to determine if students are mastering the standards.
+Second through Fifth grade teachers analyze iReady, SC State Standard Benchmarks, and unit assessments to determine if students are mastering the grade level standards.

-● The instructional coach meets with the Intervention team to determine students that require additional intervention falling in the Tier 3 category.
+The instructional coach meets with the MTSS team to determine students that require additional intervention falling in the Tier 3 or Tier 2 category.
 The team determines the targeted pathways for those students.
-The intervention used is either Spire, Magnetic Reading or Magnetic Reading Foundations based on the student need or area of concern.
+The interventionist uses explicit, targeted curriculums to support quality instruction.
+Examples include: Spire, Magnetic Reading or Magnetic Reading Foundations based on the student area of concern.
 These programs encompass the science of reading and focus on foundational skills in K-2 and fluency, vocabulary, and comprehension in 3-5.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

-● Belle Hall Elementary holds family data conferences to review Fall data with parents.
-The teachers explain percentiles and growth targets for all students.
+Belle Hall Elementary holds family data conferences to review Fall data with parents.
+The teachers explain percentiles and growth targets for all students using iReady and Fastbridge beginning of the year benchmarks.
 During the conferences, teachers give parents suggestions of how to assist and extend homework assignments to enhance reading and writing.

 Section E: Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5th grade intervention based on all available data to ensure grade-level proficiency in reading.

-● Belle Hall teachers meet bi-weekly in PLCs to monitor student progress with the instructional coach.
-During these PLCs teachers look closely at students not meeting proficiency.
-Instructional plans, materials, student assessment are all analyzed to see if any adjustments need to be made.
+Belle Hall teachers meet weekly in PLC’s to monitor student progress with the instructional coach.
+During these PLC’s, teachers look closely at students not meeting proficiency and make data driven instructional decisions to improve student success.
+Instructional plans, materials, and student assessment are all analyzed to see if any adjustments need to be made in the classroom or outside of the classroom.

-● Each month the interventionists meet with the instructional coach to look closely at progress monitoring graphs and notice trends in the data.
-Shifts in instruction or programs are discussed to address any students that are not meeting the expected growth target towards grade level proficiency.
+Each month, interventionists meet with the instructional coach to analyze data of our Tier 2 and 3 students receiving intervention.
+We look closely at progress monitoring graphs and notice trends in the data.
+Shifts in instruction or curriculums are discussed to address any students that are not meeting the expected growth target towards grade level proficiency.

-● The MTSS team meets weekly to discuss student progress and make specific recommendations for improvements that are necessary for students.
+The MTSS team meets weekly to discuss student progress and make specific recommendations for improvements that are necessary for students to be successful while achieving grade level proficiency in reading.

 Section F: Describe how the school provides teacher training based in the science of reading, structured literacy, and foundational literacy skills to support all students in PreK-5th grade.